Our best tutorial was actually broken (we just couldn't see it)

 12 user complaints revealed what our analytics couldn't

-5-minute average session time.
+A tutorial had a 5-minute average session time.
+Analytics looked great.
 Best retention of any page.
-During our review call, the product lead pulled up the dashboard: “See?
+During a review call, the product lead pulled up the dashboard: “See?
 Users love this one.”

-12 users had left feedback.
-Not one was positive:
+One week later, 12 users had left feedback.
+Not one was positive.

 Those 5 minutes weren’t engagement.
 They were users scrolling up and down, re-reading, trying to figure out what was missing.